-Why Scrum (alone) does not work
+Why Scrum alone does not work

-The reason we say Scrum is anti-Agile is that the Scrum Guide is prescriptive and includes many rules, that it says must not be broken.
+The reason we say Scrum is anti-Agile is that the Scrum Guide is prescriptive.
+It includes many rules and explicitly says they must not be broken.

 - Scrum is totally introspective.
 Not once, in the whole guide does it mention the needs of others outside the Scrum team.
-It totally avoids any relationship between the work of those outside the Scrum team, and Scrum teams.
+It totally avoids any relationship between the work of those outside the Scrum team and Scrum teams.

 - Scrum states it proves it is a vehicle for dealing with complexity.
 It says that it is ideal for dealing with complexity but offers zero comments on how to.
 In reality, following Scrum’s fixed model (“religiously”) will result in complexity issues, not resolve them.

 - According to the guide, Scrum teams: are “highly flexible and adaptive”.
 They also need to be stable but it fails to mention this.
 Both of these requirements are very hard to achieve in the real world.
 That is one of the reasons why Scrum authors themselves admit (4) that large numbers of Scrum teams do not produce shippable products at the end of each Sprint.
 The other reason for this is that large numbers of Scrum teams fail to test inside Sprints.
 Those that do, often develop an ever-growing “bug fix” backlog that is in addition to the product backlog.
 I recently (April 2018) heard of one (from a single project in a major corporation) that had over 3000 items in it.
 Yes, that is three thousand, yet their “velocity” was still based on stories supposedly “done”.
 No doubt claims of amazing new productivity are still being made, by some.
 It is also true that in many Agile teams test plans are a thing of the past.
 Where this is true, it has a clear relationship with this whole issue.